bradleysigma/tirules/questions.md

 ### Void Tether (Breakthrough)
 - If the Void Tether token is between two systems that both contain a wormhole, do other players consider those systems adjacent?
-- Does the QUANTUM ENTANGLEMENT neighbours ruling apply i.e. if Empyrean is on one side of the Void Tether token, are they neighbours and vice versa with a player on the other side?
+- Does the QUANTUM ENTANGLEMENT neighbours ruling apply i.e. if Empyrean is on one side of the Void Tether token, are they mandatorily neighbours and vice versa with a player on the other side?
-- If one side is an anomaly, and another player activates the other side, can _Aetherstream_ be used (especially if Nekro is copying it)?
+- If one side is an anomaly, and another player activates the other side, can _Aetherstream_ be used?
+This is especially relevant if Nekro is copying _Aetherstream_, and Empyrean is enforcing the Void Tether.
 - What happens to the Void Tether tokens if the Empyrean player is eliminated?

 ## The Firmament & The Obsidian